Backend Rust Axum Quickstarter (be-rust-axum)

 rustup doc --book

-# Run Unit, Integration and Documentation tests
+# Run Unit, Integration and Documentation tests in isolated processes on each test

 # Cargo format source code